Slain Al Jazeera journalist was icon of Palestinian coverage

 Al Jazeera and witnesses, including her producer who was shot in the back Wednesday, said she was killed by Israeli gunfire.
 Israel said it was unclear who was responsible, calling it “premature and irresponsible to cast blame at this stage.”
 Later Wednesday, Israeli Defense Minister, Benny Gantz promised a transparent investigation, and said he was in touch with U.S. and Palestinian officials.

 Abu Akleh’s coverage of the harsh realities of Israel’s military occupation was inextricably linked with her own experiences as a Palestinian journalist on the front lines.
-Her death underscores the heavy price the conflict continues to exact on Palestinians, regardless of their role as journalists.
+Her death underscores the heavy price the conflict continues to exact on Palestinians, whether they are journalists or not.

 Although she was also a U.S. citizen who often visited America in the summers, she lived and worked in east Jerusalem and the West Bank, where those who knew her said she felt most at home.
 A Palestinian Christian whose family was originally from Bethlehem, she was born and raised in Jerusalem.
-She leaves behind a brother and her parents.
+She leaves behind a brother.

 In an Al Jazeera video released last year, Abu Akleh recalled the scale of destruction and “the feeling that death was at times just around the corner” during her coverage of the second intifada, from 2000-2005.
 “Despite the dangers, we were determined to do the job,” she said.